 There is a natural archway on the coastline called Bogenfels, which the plane can fly right over.
 You can also visit on the ground with a permit.

 In the Sperrgebiet, we saw evidence of the diamond rush in Namibia in the early 20th Century.
 We flew over deserted diamond mines along the coast, rusty reminders of the past.
-Nowadays the diamond mining is done offshore, I’m told.
+Nowadays, diamond mining is done offshore, I’m told.